 where ${\bf S}_d = d^{\dag}_{\alpha}(\bm{\sigma}_{\alpha \beta}/2)d_{\beta}$ and $\mathbf{S}(r)=\frac{1}{2} \sum_{ss'} c^\dagger_{r\alpha} \boldsymbol{\sigma}_{\alpha \beta}c_{r\beta}$ is the impurity and conduction electron spin density, respectively, and $\bm{\sigma}$ denotes a vector of Pauli matrices.
 The spin correlations exhibit a universal scaling collapse of the form \cite{PhysRevB.75.041307,PhysRevB.80.205114,PhysRevB.57.432}

 where $f(x)$ is a universal scaling function.

-In Fig.~\ref{fig:Cr}(a) we show the spin correlation function $C(r,U=10t)$ computed in real-space for various DMRG truncation error cutoffs (smaller cutoff means higher accuracy) or in the transformed basis using a moderate cutoff.
-We show results for even sites only, to avoid oscillations.
+In Fig.~\ref{fig:Cr}(a) we show the spin correlation function $C(r,U=10t)$ computed in real space for various DMRG truncation error cut-offs (smaller cut-off means higher accuracy) or in the transformed basis using a moderate cut-off.
+We show results for even sites only to avoid oscillations.
 To obtain the transformed-basis results, we first converge the DMRG calculation, apply the GMPS circuit to map back to the original basis, then compute measurements.
-From the figure we can see that the transformed-basis approach produces results matching the highest-accuracy calculation in the original basis with a much more moderate computational effort (smaller bond dimension).
+From the figure, we can see that the transformed-basis approach produces results matching the highest-accuracy calculation in the original basis with a much more moderate computational effort (smaller bond dimension).

-The advantage of performing computations using the transformed basis becomes even more noticeable when we consider a range of interactions $U$ in Fig.~\ref{fig:Cr}(b) and plot the spin correlations with the axes rescaled by $\xi_K$ so as to obtain a universal scaling collapse, using a value of $\xi_K$ determined analytically from Eq.~\ref{eq:xiK}.
+The advantage of performing computations using the transformed basis becomes even more noticeable when we consider a range of interactions $U$ in Fig.~\ref{fig:Cr}(b) and plot the spin correlations with the axes rescaled by $\xi_K$ to obtain a universal scaling collapse, using a value of $\xi_K$ determined analytically from Eq.~\ref{eq:xiK}.
 The main figure shows the excellent collapse obtained for $1 \leq U/t \leq 12$ when using a DMRG cutoff of $10^{-6}$ and the transformed-basis approach.
-The inset shows a similar calculation but performed entirely in the original basis, exhibiting noticeable deviations from the universal form at larger values of $r$.
+The inset shows a similar calculation but performed entirely on the original basis, exhibiting noticeable deviations from the universal form at higher values of $r$.